How to Work With A Food Recruiter to Develop Your Career

 A specialist food recruiter can be one of the most valuable connections you have to ensure a successful career.

-Specialists recruiters have the skills, industry connections, and behind-the-scenes knowledge required to give you an edge over the competition; some have even had a past food role.
+Specialist recruiters have the skills, industry connections, and behind-the-scenes knowledge required to give you an edge over the competition; some have even had a past food role.
 In my case I'm an ex Supply Chain Manager and Business Development Manager for two of the largest food importers in the UK.

 However, just like any resource, you need to know how to leverage your food recruitment team correctly if you're going to get the most value from it.